 Balbir Krishan was assaulted by a disguised assailant who later defaced part of the collection in a brief vandalism spree.

-The artist said the crime happened after he received a number of telephone threats regarding his exhibition, which centres around same-sex relationships.
-The unidentified caller accused the artist of spreading homosexuality in India and
+said the crime happened after he received a number of telephone threats regarding his exhibition, which centres around same-sex relationships.
+The unidentified caller accused the artist of spreading homosexuality in India and being determined to

 Posters designed to promote the event were also burnt and ripped in the run-up to the opening night.